 If you already have an audience and your content is good enough, it might be able to attract links on its own—but realistically, that’s unlikely.
 Even the best content needs some line of support, to generate an initial audience and build momentum.
 After all, what good is your groundbreaking content if nobody knows it exists?

-The best way to support your content is through a cycle of promotion and syndication.
+The best way to support your content is through a cycle of online content promotion.
 With promotion, you’ll use social media marketing and similarly inexpensive channels to raise awareness of your content’s existence.
 You might also share it in a company newsletter, pay for advertising, submit a press release about it, or share it to a community forum.
 Ideally, this will get hundreds to thousands of initial eyes on your work, and those readers can share your content even further.

 As an added measure of support, you can redistribute your content periodically, every few weeks, to capture the attention of any readers or followers you missed the first time around.
 Granted, this strategy works much better if you already have a social media following in place, but any steps you take to improve your content’s visibility will be valuable.